Cost of Living Comparison Between Sweden and ChinaCost of Living Comparison Between Sweden and China

 Where are groceries and transport cheaper: China or Sweden?

-China is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in China: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 How do rents compare between China and Sweden?

-Rent in Sweden beats China across the board, especially in major cities.
+Rent in Sweden is consistently higher than in China across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-In China, $2,000 covers most cities easily.
-In Sweden, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In China, $2,000 covers most cities easily; in Sweden it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in China and Sweden?
+How do I choose between living in China and in Sweden?